 If the person responsible for entering data doesn’t understand how the data is used in downstream reporting, they may not take as much precaution as they should.
 When you rely on manual processes, getting accurate monthly and quarterly reports around legal spend and other KPIs becomes extremely difficult.
 For legal teams, this can result in wasted time and resources, ultimately leading to employee frustration.

 By teaching your legal department as well as your organization about the importance of legal data, you can build a strong foundation for understanding outside counsel spend.
 The “why” matters.

 Building off the above point, the speakers stressed the importance of data “hygiene”.
 Without accurate data, it’s impossible to identify which programs, projects, and law firms are providing the best ROI.

-This is where an e-Billing and spend management software can help.
-There’s a perception that e-Billing and spend management solutions are only used to manage invoices, but they’re also a tool for collecting and tracking legal spend.
-When evaluating potential software, look for a modern solution that has a native reporting engine.
+This is where a legal operations platform can help.
+There’s a perception that e-Billing and spend management tools are only used to manage invoices, but platforms like SimpleLegal provide these functionalities while also helping to manage reporting, vendors, knowledge, and more.
+When evaluating potential legal software, look for a modern solution that has a native reporting engine.
 This helps ensure your legal department has reliable data to make informed decisions around budget, headcount, and overall legal spend.
 If you have other tools in your legal tech stack that contain data important to your legal matter and spend reports, make sure the solution is able to connect with those tools.
 This will eliminate painful custom integrations and laborious manual data entry.